BlackAsLight/DocScripts/README.md

 # DocScripts
-This repo contains the source code for the scripts maintainced by Doctor for a game called [Politics and War](http://politicsandwar.com).
+This repo contains the source code for the scripts maintained by Doctor for a game called [Politics and War](http://politicsandwar.com).

 These scripts offer QoL things to the game in various specific areas.
 To find out more about how to use the scripts head to [DocScripts](https://docscripts.stagintin.com/)